Technical SEO

 This isn't theoretical stuff.
 I've seen aviation companies spend £20k on website redesigns and actually rank *worse* afterwards because nobody checked the technical foundations.

-Why Technical SEO for Aviation Sites Is Different
+Why Is Technical SEO Different for Aviation Sites?

 Aviation websites have unique challenges.
 You've got massive image galleries (aircraft interiors, exteriors, fleet photos).
 You've got route calculators and booking systems.
 You've got multiple location pages for FBOs.
 All of this can absolutely tank your technical SEO if done wrong.